Helen, Georgia: Tubing Down The Chattahoochee River With Cool River Tubing

 There is plenty of parking at Cool River, which is just a few minutes past the main drag of Helen on the left if you’re coming from Unicoi State Park.
 Park and head inside to the immaculately presented gift shop and registration desks.

 It took all of three minutes to sign waivers and hand over my payment for myself and two kids (ages 8 and 4).
 All kids 12 and under must wear life jackets, which are provided.
-Since it was late in the day, we chose the shorter, hour ride, which costs $14/person during the week.
+Since it was late in the day, we chose the hour long short ride, which costs $14/person during the week.
 They also have a longer, 2-2.5 hour ride, also $14/person on weekdays.
 Weekends and holiday weekends are pricier ($18/person).
+Purchasing your tickets online can help speed up the process once you get there.

 From there, it was time to put on sunscreen, hand over my driver’s license and keys for safekeeping at the desk (for free), and grab our tubes and life jackets.
 Again, the employees were helpful and kind, giving us the right tubes for our heights, as well as life jackets and tether straps.
 You can tether several tubes together, which is really helpful for parents taking small kids along for the ride.